 In the comfort of your own home, this practice aims to help students regain comfort in their bodies, find calm within, increase self awareness, increase their attention span, increase acceptance and adaptability, gain a sense of security, counteract rumination, and improve self-regulation.

-"[Yoga is] an opportunity to relax and reflect.
+"[conscious breathing is] an opportunity to relax and reflect.
 A time where your body doesn't

 The objective is not to access emotions or dredge up memories, but rather to help clients heighten their self awareness — to notice what is happening inside their bodies — and thereby learn to release tension, reduce and control fear and arousal, and tolerate sensation along with increasing calm within.
-The practice is based on the growing understanding that trauma takes a heavy toll on the body and the brain.
+The practice is based on the growing understanding that stress takes a heavy toll on the body and the brain.

-Increased attention and ability to focus
+increased attention and ability to focus

-Improve self regulation
+improve self regulation

-This session promotes a sense of presence and draws the student into the present comfortably, encouraging them to recognize different sensations and make peace with their bodies.
+These sessions promote a sense of presence and draws the student into the present comfortably, encouraging them to recognize different sensations and make peace with their bodies.
 Providing tools for the student to explore where they are the one who is in control.